 These beds are mostly washable, but they might not be the best choice for puppies that are still potty training.

 Aldi’s elevated outdoor beds can be hosed down and left to drip dry, which makes them a great choice if your pup likes to get muddy and soil their outdoor bed.
 On the other hand, their indoor beds have removable cushions with zippers but the rest of the bed doesn’t have a removable cover.
 This means you’ll probably have to spot treat any stains, or just wash the entire bed.

-The latter is a bit of a hassle since you’ll have to soak and hand wash the bed, and then let it air dry on its own.
-This is an involved process that will probably take a couple days from start to finish, so you might need to have a replacement bed to substitute the one you’re washing.
+I quickly learned that the latter is a bit of a hassle since I had to soak and hand wash the bed, and then let it air dry on its own.
+This is an involved process that took a couple days from start to finish, so you might need to have a replacement bed to substitute the one you’re washing.